mad-eye/meteor-mocha-web/README.md

 ```
 You're free to write your tests in JavaScript or CoffeeScript.
 The [chai](http://chaijs.com/) assertion library is included in this package, but you're free to use a different assertion library.

 Tests are only included when `METEOR_MOCHA_TEST_DIRS` is defined, so they will only exist on environments you specify.
+Any tests in `client` or `server` subdirectories are run exclusively on the client or server following the normal Meteor convention.

 ## Setup